-In Canada, a corporation may be incorporated under federal law pursuant to the Canada Business Corporations Act (the "CBCA") or under the corporate statute of any province or territory.
+In Canada, a corporation may be incorporated under federal law pursuant to the Canada Business Corporations Act or under the corporate statute of any province or territory.
 The key distinction between the two types of corporations is that a federal corporation may carry on business in any province or territory provided that it complies with the applicable registration and reporting requirements of each province.
 In contrast, a provincial corporation is required to obtain an extra-provincial licence and register in any other province where it carries on business.
-Many incorporation statutes, including the CBCA, have minimum Canadian residency requirements for directors.
-In December 2020, Ontario enacted the Better for People, Smarter for Business Act, 2020, which, among various significant amendments to the Business Corporations Act (Ontario), removed the Canadian residency requirement for directors.
+Many incorporation statutes have minimum Canadian residency requirements for directors.
+In December 2020, Ontario enacted the Better for People, Smarter for Business Act, 2020, which, among various significant amendments to the Business Corporations Act (Ontario), removed the Canadian residency requirement for directors, though as of the date of publication these amendments had not yet come into force.

-Starting in June 2019, regulations pertaining to privately held federal corporations and certain provincial corporations came into force (including Ontario corporations as of January 1, 2023), requiring corporations to actively collect and maintain certain information regarding beneficial shareholders with "significant control" over the corporation, in addition to the pre-existing obligation to maintain a database of registered shareholders.
+In June 2019, new regulations pertaining to federal corporations and certain provincial corporations came into force, which now require corporations to actively collect and maintain certain information regarding beneficial shareholders with "significant control" over the corporation, in addition to the pre-existing obligation to maintain a database of registered shareholders.